-- In the Connections or Connections Manager window, click ... - Troubleshoot connection issues
+- In the Connections or Connections Manager window, click I and the connections of Connections Manager window. - Troubleshoot connection issues

-Note: Click to open the Client Configuration Wizard.
-See "Configure DB2 Client Connections" on page 34 for more information.
+Note: Click 🖳 to open the Client Configuration Wizard.
+See "Configure DB2 Client Connections" on page 28 for more information.

 Tip: Connections are stored in the connections.xml file and can be found by clicking the Application Data Directory link in Help | About.